UMNET-perfSONAR/pSSID/elk_setup.md

 After installing with ansible, use the following commands to check the status:

 ```
 systemctl status elasticsearch
 systemctl status kibana
 systemctl status logstash
 ```

-If there are any errrors, check
+If there are errrors, check
 ```
 vi /var/log/messages
 ```